x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/delete-or-restore-mailboxes.md

 Remove-Mailbox -Identity "Walter Harp"
 ```

-### Use Windows Powershell to permanently delete a user mailbox
+### Use Windows PowerShell to permanently delete a user mailbox

 This example deletes the user account for Walter Harp from Azure AD.